inttter/iinter.me/content/noting-down-stuff.md

 There are a host of options out there for how to write stuff down, some built specifically for that purpose, like [Obsidian](https://obsidian.md/), which uses Markdown files to let you write down notes.

-However, I do it in an uncommon way, that I haven't seen many other people doing. **I note down stuff on [Discord](https://discord.com)**.
+However, I do it in an uncommon way, that I haven't seen many other people doing.
+I note down stuff on [Discord](https://discord.com).

 At first, this might sound odd, until you realize that anyone can make a server that is just **you** in it, and since nobody else can see what you write, aka private, it makes a server a great place to store stuff you're thinking about doing.